SteveBarnett/human-centred/community.md

 ### Workshops and speaking

 I love helping people learn new things, or get better at things they already known.
 I like sharing what I learn, so I give talks at local meetups and conferences.
-Here are some workshops I&#8217;ve helped design and run, and some talks I've given in 2018.
+Here are some workshops I&#8217;ve helped design and run, and some talks I gave in 2018.

 - November - **More heart ❤ and more humans with Inclusive Design** at [Agile Testing Days](https://agiletestingdays.com/2018/session/more-heart-and-more-humans-with-inclusive-design/) in Potsdam, Germany, with [Nicola du Toit](http://nicoladutoit.com/).
 - July - **Inclusive Design: more heart ❤, more humans** at [Make Games SA](https://www.facebook.com/events/1761102413958155/), with [Nicola du Toit](http://nicoladutoit.com/).